Important: Use a service account to create this integration. Learn more about creating a service account.

 - Input your username and password, then click Test connection.

-2: If the connection was successful, you will see the following message:
+- If the connection was successful, you'll see the following message:

 Currently, two factor authentication is not supported via username and password logins.

-If your account has two-factor authentication enabled, you will need to use an app password as your password.
+If your account has two-factor authentication enabled, you'll need to use an app password as your password.